mada360/Chrono-Lux/Interim planning and Investigation report/ProjectScope.md

 ## Installation Process

-By developing for Android I will be able to make the app installation process very simple by publishing it to the Play store.
+I would like to publish my application to the Play store once developed to a satisfactory level.
 To install an app from the Play store you can simply select the option to install the app and it will be downloaded and installed seamlessly.

 I will be ensuring to develop to a high standard and ensure there are no issues, bugs or flaws with my application.